luisschwab/smaug/README.md

 > Well, thief!
 I smell you, I hear your breath, I feel your air.
 Where are you?
 >
 > Come now, don't be shy... step into the light.
+>
+> There you are, Thief in the Shadows!

 `smaug` is a tool that keeps watch of your UTXOs.
 If you subscribe to an address and UTXOs from it move, `smaug` will send you an email to warn you.

+## Use Case

+Let's say you use [BIP85](https://bip85.com) to derive child seeds from a master seed, and you only keep a physical backup of the master seed.
+It's important to know if that seed has been compromised.
+If you deposit some money on an address of the master seed and subscribe to that address, you'll be notified via email if that money gets withdrawn, and you'll know that your master seed has been compromised, giving you time to move your funds elsewhere before an attacker gets his hands on them.

 ## Usage